gblancogarcia/GBMetadataFetcher/README.md

 id <GBMetadataFetching> metadataFetcher = [GBMetadataFetcher metadataFetcherWithType:TVDB];
 ```

-To start using GBMetadataFetcher with TVDB type you'll first need an API key from the TVDB website.
+To start using a TVDB type instance, you'll first need an API key from the TVDB website.
 An API key can be retrieved by registering for one on the TVDB website.
-Once you have an API key, you'll need to initialize the TVDbClient by setting it as the following:
+Once you have an API key, you'll need to initialize the `GBMetadataFetcher` by setting it as the following:

 ```objective-c
 if ([metadataFetcher respondsToSelector:@selector(setApiKey:)]) {